mwhefner/datadash-application-template/readme.md

 Note: this step may take a considerable amount of time.

-7. Place the config file in the application's root directory.
+7. Place the config file obtained from the RIEEE DataDash administrator in the application's root directory.

 ## Running for Local Development